13 Tips How to Motivate Your Team

 - Always listen to your team.
 Give employees the opportunity to speak.
 These can be weekly or monthly reports, where employees can evaluate their work, make recommendations for the future, evaluate their work environment, and other aspects.
 That will allow the employee to become more involved and aware of the company’s values.

 - Give feedback.
 It can demotivate a person very quickly by doing work without knowing the result.
-It is important for us not only to be praised, but also to tell us why a particular job is done well or what needs to be improved, so that the employee is confident that he or she is working fully in line with the overall vision of the company.
+It is important for us not only to be praised but also to tell us why a particular job is done well or what needs to be improved so that the employee is confident that he or she is working fully in line with the overall vision of the company.

 - Celebrate victories together.
 Every employee in your company has an important role they play in it.
 So after every achievement of the company say thank you to the whole team.
-Celebrating success together makes employees feel they are an essential part of success and what they do has a purpose.
+Celebrating success together makes employees feel they are an essential part of the success and what they do has a purpose.
 Gratitude and motivation help a person’s mental well-being, which in most cases will result in an improvement in skills.

 - Give employees the opportunity to develop their skills.
 Provide a variety of seminars and courses that will allow your employees to develop and stay on track.
 In today’s digital age, microlearning is becoming more popular and does not disrupt the rhythm of work, as it only takes 10 minutes a day, but makes employees’ lives more exciting.

-- Get to know about employee outside work activities.
+- Get to know about employees’ outside work activities.
 It’s also important to get to know your employees in person.
 Of course, you do not have to know every single detail of their lives, but knowing at least the employee’s main hobbies would be very helpful and important for a more successful collaboration and mutual trust.

 - A good employee deserves a decent salary.
 Evaluate your team fairly.
 Salary has always been a universal motivator, thanks to the public perception of money as one of the main indicators of success.